AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-cmdref/r-html5-aem-smartcropvideo-conf-attrib-videoplayer-mutevolume.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> 0|1 </span> </p> </td>
    <td colname="col2"> <p> Sets muted mode for video playback on initial load.
 If set to <span class="codeph"> 1 </span> the volume is muted; otherwise, the video plays with sound.
-On certain devices muting video playback on load also allows the video to auto play. </p> </td>
+On certain devices, muting video playback on load also allows the video to auto play. </p> </td>
   </tr>
  </tbody>
 </table>